 Parents Need to Know

-Parents need to know that this story can be intense and disturbing as it follows a teenage girl's experiences in a mental hospital in the early 1950s.
-It describes her fantasy world, throwing the reader into her distorted version of reality.
+Parents need to know that I Never Promised You a Rose Garden, first published in 1964, is a fictionalized memoir of a teen girl's experiences in a mental hospital in the early 1950s.
+It can be intense and disturbing as it describes her fantasy world, throwing the reader into her distorted version of reality.
 Patients can be violent, abusive, and full of self-loathing.
 The main character was bullied as a child for being Jewish; there are several harsh examples of anti-Semitism.
 Note, however, that unlike some recent memoirs, readers will not find graphic descriptions of a horrific childhood here.

 What's the story?